1338/rancher-api/README.md

 # rancher-api
 rancher API v3 for php

-I found easy implementations for rancher API v3 lacking, so here this is.
+I found easy implementations for Rancher API v3 lacking, so here this is.

 # Currrent state
 There still is a lot of API to implement, pulls are welcome.
+Given the correct config you can import projects from Rancher.

 ## Example importing rancher "projects"
 RancherConfig contains: